 Current Cybersecurity M&A Market Trends

 The cybersecurity M&A market continues to see consolidation as larger players acquire specialized capabilities rather than building them internally.
+There is massive investment flowing into cybersecurity companies, especially those focused on AI security and autonomous security solutions, with billion-dollar acquisitions and funding rounds highlighting the sector’s high valuation.
+AI security is dominating funding and acquisitions in the cybersecurity sector, as many companies are prioritizing AI-driven defenses.
 Buyer appetite remains strong, though macroeconomic conditions influence deal activity and the multiples buyers are willing to pay.

 Market timing matters.
 Selling during periods of high buyer activity typically yields better outcomes than waiting for “perfect” conditions that may never arrive.
 However, company-specific factors—like growth rate and recurring revenue quality—matter more than market timing in most cases.